SmartlyDressedGames/Unturned-Docs/assets/object-asset.rst

 **Landmark_Quality** *enum* (``Off``, ``Low``, ``Medium``, ``High``, ``Ultra``): The value that the "Landmarks" graphical setting must be set to in order to see a low detail model of this object from far away distances.
 Defaults to ``Low``.

+**Load_Nav_On_Server** *bool*: If true, Nav game object will be instantiated in singleplayer and on dedicated server.
+Useful for objects which need to affect navmesh baking without colliding with zombies during gameplay.
+Defaults to true for "medium" and "large" objects.

+**Load_Nav_In_Editor** *bool*: If true, Nav game object will be instantiated in the level editor.
+Useful for objects which need collision with zombies during gameplay without affecting navmesh baking.
+Defaults to true for "medium" and "large" objects.

 **Material_Palette** :ref:`doc_data_guid`: GUID of the :ref:`Material Palette Asset <doc_assets_material_palette>` that should be used by the object.

 **Refill** *flag*: Water can be siphoned from this object.
 Deprecated in favor of ``Interactability Water``.